 To simulate user actions on a window or control, TestComplete first finds this window or control in the system.
-To find this object, TestComplete uses recognition criteria (a combination of property-value pairs) that uniquely identify that object.
-TestComplete stores these identification criteria in the Name Mapping repository for each object that your tests use:
+To find this object, TestComplete uses recognition criteria (a combination of property-value pairs or XPath expressions or CSS selectors) that uniquely identify that object.
+TestComplete stores these criteria in the Name Mapping repository for each object that your tests use:

 If a tested application changes, the object’s recognition properties (like ID or caption) can also change.
 This makes identification properties in the Name Mapping repo obsolete, so TestComplete will be unable to find the object in the system.

 Before the self-healing mode was introduced, if the test engine failed to find an object, it would post an error message to the test log and could stop the test run (depending on the project’s Stop on error settings).
 Therefore, you had to fix recognition settings and re-run failed and unexecuted tests.
 This might be inconvenient if you run many tests.

 That is why the self-healing mode exists.
 When the mode is active and the test engine fails to find an object, it tries to find a similar object in the system: